arenieri/vim-configuration/README.txt

     " The file is located in vim-configuration runtime my_config.vim

+- The first time only:
-- start gvim and type :PlugInstall
+    start gvim              - plug.vim script will be downloaded close and restsrt gvim  - type :PlugInstall

 - additional plugins can be found in ~/.vim/plugged/vim-configuration/vimrc